QuackAcademy/Express-Template/README.md

 ### Testing functionality
 Let's call some endpoints with Insomnia (Or Postman) to make sure everything is working correctly.

+If you're unfamiliar with these tools, check out our article [here.](https://www.quackacademy.com/guides/backend/insomnia)

 The server should be running on port 8018.

 Log in using http://localhost:8018/api/auth/login, credentials "username": "testuser1", "password":, "pass"